 If you are refused registration, you will not be able to access certain benefits related to being a registered higher education provider.
 You will be able to continue to recruit students but they would not have access to the student support system.

 In the interests of transparency and facilitating informed student choices, the Office for Students (OfS) publishes information about providers it has decided not to register.
 Information can be found on our refused registration decisions webpage.

 The OfS will consider requests to suspend an application to register on a case by case basis.
 Providers must be able to demonstrate a clear rationale for any suspension.
 Any agreed suspensions will be subject to a reasonable time limit.

-Providers may normally withdraw their application to register at any time, up until the point they receive an initial decision from the OfS that it is ‘minded to refuse’ the application.
+Providers may normally withdraw their application to register at any time, up until the point they receive a draft Quality and Standards Review (QSR) report from the Quality Assurance Agency for Higher Education (QAA) where this contains negative judgements or an initial decision from the OfS that it is ‘minded to refuse’ the application.

-Although each application for withdrawal will be considered on its own merits, it is our expectation that providers that receive a 'minded to refuse' registration decision from the OfS will not usually be permitted to withdraw.
+Although each application for withdrawal will be considered on its own merits, it is our expectation that providers that receive a negative draft QSR from the QAA or a 'minded to refuse' registration decision from the OfS will not usually be permitted to withdraw.

 Reapplying for registration

 Providers that withdraw may reapply at any time.

 Providers that receive a final refusal decision may reapply once they are able to demonstrate that the concerns identified in the final decision letter have been fully addressed, such that the initial conditions of registration can be satisfied.